cableguard/altuntun/README.md

 ## Differences between AltunTun and Boringtun

 * I refactored the name of many variables for readability.
-* Applied outstanding PRs to add namespaces, improve performance, and fix the spurious re-keying bug Most dependencies have been updated except:
+* Applied outstanding PRs to add namespaces, improve default performance, and fix the spurious re-keying bug Most dependencies have been updated except:
 * clap
 * base64::encode